Coast Guard Station Cape Disappointment: Mission

+History

 The Cape Disappointment headland was first charted as "San Roque" by a Spanish explorer named Bruno de Heceta while exploring the Northwest Coast in August 1775.
 Heceta recognized this was probably the mouth of a large river but was unable to explore the entrance, since his crewmembers were weak, suffering from scurvy.

 Using Heceta's navigational charts during an expedition along the West Coast of North America in 1788, Lieutenant John Meares of the British Royal Navy attempted to locate "San Roque."
 After exploring the area, Lt.
 Meares decided that no river entrance or channel existed among the shoals at the base of "San Roque" so Lt.
 Meares changed the name of the rocky headland to Cape Disappointment, a name that has described the headland since July 1788.

 Captain Robert Gray first accomplished crossing the bar several years later on May 11, 1792 aboard the Columbia Rediviva.
 Gray and his crewmembers successfully crossed the treacherous bar and anchored in Baker Bay to trade goods with the Chinook Indians who populated the region.
 The river was named in honor of this first passage.

 The first U.S. Life-Saving Service station at Cape Disappointment was built on the site of Fort Canby in 1877.
-For the first five years volunteers manned the station entirely.
+For the first five years the station was staffed entirely by volunteers.
 In 1882, the first full-time Life Saving Service crew was sworn in at this site.
 Then in 1915, the Life Saving Service merged with the Revenue Cutter Service to form the United States Coast Guard.
-The existing station was first occupied in February 1967 and is currently the site for Station Cape Disappointment and the National Motor Lifeboat School.
+The station moved to the current site in 1920; the existing station was first occupied in February 1967 and is currently the site for Station Cape Disappointment and the National Motor Lifeboat School.

+National Motor Lifeboat School

+The National Motor Lifeboat School (NMLBS) was established in 1968 at Cape Disappointment and provides introductory and advanced training for Coast Guard personnel who are seeking to become qualified operators of surf boats through a mixture of classroom instruction and practical experience.
+When the school began, training was conducted aboard the 44-foot motor lifeboat which since have been succeeded by the 47-foot motor lifeboats.
+Although the MLBs are designed to be self-bailing and self-righting after rolling or pitchpoling, the NMLBS curriculum provides instruction on how to avoid those situations, as injuries and damage are inevitable when they occur.

+The Coast Guard chose Cape Disappointment as the site for the NMLBS due to the prevailing inclement weather.
+The fall and winter seasons experience the most extreme weather conditions.

+USCG surf boat operator classifications are, in increasing order of required ability and training, Coxswain, Heavy Weather Coxswain, and MLB Surfman; once a student has graduated from the heavy weather course, it may take up to six years of active search-and-rescue activities to gain the required experience to qualify for Surfman training.
+In general, there are fewer than 100 qualified Surfmen in the Coast Guard.
+18 petty officers are accepted to the Surfman program per year.